mysociety/jkan/_datasets/everypolitician-comoros-assembly.md

 ---
 schema: default
-title: Politician Data: Comoros — Assembly of the Union
+title: 'Politician Data: Comoros — Assembly of the Union'
 organization: EveryPolitician
 notes: Data on the people within the Assembly of the Union legislature of Comoros.
 resources: